AnindD/Cognition/README.md

 # Mike and Anindit's Discord Bot
 **Project Summary:** Created a Discord bot geared towards helping students (particularly our age) with their academics and other tasks related to school.
-Some features include: Random physics problem generator, math problem generator, calculator, concept review and moderator tools.
+Some features include: Random physics problem generator, math problem generator, calculator, concept review and moderator tools (i.e. ones which limit the amount of curse/swear words).

 **Why Build It?** There are few bots related to helping schoolwork and homework.
 Therefore, the goal of this project was to fill the gap ourselves and automate/efficiently organize the way we study.